-We’re about to set off on a six day trek that will take us from Nebaj to Todos Santos in the Guatemalan highlands, hiking from village to village through the Cuchumatanes mountains.
+We’re in the Quetzaltrekkers office, about to set off on a six day trek that will take us from Nebaj to Todos Santos in the Guatemalan highlands, hiking from village to village through the Cuchumatanes mountains.

-Our group includes six European girls, one Guatemalan guy, and us.
-We’re being led by three international volunteer guides.
+Our group includes six European girls, one Guatemalan guy, and three international volunteer guides.
 One of the cool things about Quetzaltrekkers is that all of the profits go toward a school, Escuela de las Calles.
 Our all-inclusive trek is 1300 quetzales ($175 USD) per person.

-I’m initially hesitant about the size of the group, but it turns out everyone is relaxed and friendly and we settle into talking about life and joking around.
+I’m initially hesitant about the size of the group, but it turns out everyone is relaxed and friendly.
 The Guatemalan, Javier, offers up his home if we ever need a place to stay in Guatemala City.
-He even volunteers to do a segment about Quetzaltrekkers on his radio show.

 After three hours, we transfer to a microbus in the city of Quiche.
 It’s a van designed for about twelve people, but we manage to fit twenty-five men, women, and children inside.